 Donald G.H.
 Bowman National Tax Moot

-- The reasons and judgment of the Supreme Court of Canada in Fundy Settlement v.
-The Queen (2012 SCC 14) are appealed to the Bowman Supreme Moot Court for Tax Appeals.
+- The reasons and judgment of the Federal Court of Appeal in 1245989 Alberta Ltd. v.
+Canada (Attorney General) (2018 FCA 114) are appealed to the Bowman Supreme Moot Court for Tax Appeals.

 - The questions in issue on appeal are:

-- Of all of the issues raised in the reasons given by the Supreme Court of Canada and the lower courts, only those with respect to the (i) the common law test for determining trust residency and (ii) the deeming rule in section 94 of the Income Tax Act (Canada) are to be addressed by counsel for the parties in their written and oral submissions.
-Counsel need not address arguments in respect of section 245 of the Income Tax Act (Canada).
-Arguments not referenced in the reasons of the courts may be advanced by counsel in their submissions but only as they relate to the above-noted issues.
+- Of all of the issues raised in the reasons given by the lower courts only those with respect to the scope and application of section 84.1, subsection 89(1) and section 245 of the Income Tax Act (Canada) – the General Anti-avoidance Rule – are to be addressed by Counsel in their written and oral submissions.
+Arguments not referenced in the reasons of the lower courts may be advanced by Counsel in their submissions, but only as they relate to section 84.1, subsection 89(1) and section 245.

 - The courts have jurisdiction over all issues raised in the decision.